scalableinternetservices/ucsb_website/project3.md

 need to maintain state in your Sinatra application, and many of you will learn an entirely new framework, React.
 I estimate this project to be more than four times the work of [Project 2](/project2/).
-As a result, this project spans two weeks, and you have the option of working with another student of the course.
+As a result, this project spans two weeks, and you have the option of working with another student of the course who is in your same lab section.

 If you are to work in a pair, please have one member of your pair send a private message on Piazza to `instructors` and include your pair in the `to`